Linuxfabrik/monitoring-plugins/BUILD.md

 > [!NOTE]
 > Why `docker.io/rockylinux/rockylinux` instead of `docker.io/library/rockylinux`?
 > `docker.io/library/rockylinux` is currently not updated: "The Docker team curates the Official Images program, and there are currently some technical constraints preventing Rocky Linux from publishing updates here.
 For the most up-to-date container images, please refer to [the Rocky Linux Docker Hub repository](https://hub.docker.com/r/rockylinux/rockylinux) for now." (from https://hub.docker.com/_/rockylinux#important-note)

+> [!NOTE]
+> The SLE 15 packages require at least openSUSE 15.5 or SLES 15 Service Pack 5.

 Windows Binaries
 Binaries for Windows are compiled on Windows Server 2025 using MSVC 14.